sgerhardt/TakeStock/README.md

 TakeStock_Reporter.py is the main script.
 Run this script to see all the commands.

-This project has suds-jurko and BeautifulSoup4 as requirments.
+This project has suds-jurko and BeautifulSoup4 as requirements.

 ![Alt text](/screenshot.png?raw=true "TakeStock in action")